 The Department of the Army maintains a Veterinary Unit to offer instruction in Veterinary Military Science.
-This instruction is designed to furnish veterinary students with information concerning the Army and Air Force as a whole and the Army and Air Force Medical and Veterinary Services in particular.
-The purpose of this training is to produce veterinary officers who are thoroughly versed in the fundamental knowledge of the subjects necessary for the Veterinary Corps Reserve of the Army and Air Force.
+This instruction is designed to furnish Veterinary students with information concerning the Army as a whole and the Medical Department and Veterinary Service in particular.
+The purpose of this training is to produce Veterinary officers who are thoroughly versed in the fundamental knowledge of the subjects necessary for the Veterinary Corps Reserve.

-The course of instruction in this unit is divided into two parts-Basic and Advanced.
-Students accepted for formal enrollment in the Advanced course must pass satisfactorily the prescribed physical examination and must not have reached 31 years of age at the time of initial enrollment in that course.
-Veterinary students who are veterans or who have been enrolled in or completed other advanced ROTC courses are eligible for enrollment in the Veterinary ROTC course provided such students meet the other criteria for enrollment as set forth herein.
-Veterinary students who have satisfactorily completed Basic Veterinary Military Science will be eligible for enrollment in the Advanced veterinary course.
+The course of instruction in this unit is divided into two parts - Basic and Advanced.
+Students accepted for formal enrollment in the Advanced Course must pass satisfactorily the prescribed physical examination and must not have reached 31 years of age at the time of initial enrollment in that course.
+Veterinary Students who have completed appropriate Basic training (2 years ROTC or equivalent) will not be required to pursue the complete course of instruction included in Veterinary Military Science but will be required to pursue only those courses for which credit cannot be claimed.
+Veterinary students who have satisfactorily completed Basic Veterinary Military Science will be eligible for enrollment in the Advanced Veterinary Courses.

-Students enrolled in the Advanced Veterinary ROTC course will receive a monetary allowance of approximately \$30.00 per month for the period beginning with the date of their formal enrollment in that course and ending at graduation -595 days.
+Students enrolled in the Advanced courses will be exempted from the draft and will receive a daily monetary allowance of 90 cents for the period beginning with their formal enrollment in that course and ending at graduation.
 Each student will also receive a daily allowance of \$2.50 for the required attendance at a six weeks' summer camp at Brooke Army Medical Center, Fort Sam Houston, Texas.
-Expenses incident to attendance thereat, including travel, board, and lodging, will be defrayed by the Department of the Army.
+All expenses incident to attendance thereat including travel, board, and lodging will be defrayed by the Department of the Army.

-Upon satisfactory completion of the Advanced courses at graduation, each student will be offered a commission in the Veterinary Corps Reserve of the Army or Air Force.
-Officer in charge, Edwin J. Sunderville, Major, Veterinary Corps, U.S. Army; Master Sergeant Herbert J. Long, Veterinary Service, U.S. Army, Assistant.
+Upon satisfactory completion of the Advanced Courses at graduation, each student will be commissioned as an officer in the Veterinary Corps Reserve.
+Officer in charge, WILLIAM E. JENNINGS, D.V.M., Lt.
+Colonel, Veterinary Corps, U.S. Army; Master Sergeant Herbert J. Long, Veterinary Service, U.S. Army, assistant.

 MS-61.
 First term.
 Basic Veterinary ROTC.
 First year, fall term.
-Credit one hour.
-No prerequisite, Th 8.
+No credit.
+No prerequisite.

 MS-62.
 Second term.
 Basic Veterinary ROTC.
 First year, spring term.
-Credit one hour.
+No credit.
 Prerequisite, MS-61.
-Th 9.

 MS-63.
 Third term.
 Basic Veterinary ROTC.
 Second year, fall term.
-Credit one hour.
-Prerequisite, MS-62.
-Th 10.
+No credit.
+Prerequisite.
+MS-62.

 MS-64.
 Fourth term.
 Basic Veterinary ROTC.
 Second year, spring term.
-Credit one hour.
+No credit.
 Prerequisite, MS-63.
-T 11.

 MS-65.
 First term.
-Advanced ROTC, Veterinary Corps.
+Advanced ROTC - Veterinary Corps.
 Third year, fall term.
-Credit one hour.
+No credit.
 Prerequisite, MS-64.
-S 9.

 MS-66.
 Second term.
-Advanced ROTC, Veterinary Corps.
-Third year, spring term.
-Credit one hour.
+Advanced ROTC - Veterinary Corps.
+Third year. spring term.
+No credit.
 Prerequisite, MS-65.
-T 9.

 MS-67.
 Third term.
-Advanced ROTC, Veterinary Corps.
+Advanced ROTC - Veterinary Corps.
 Fourth year, fall term.
-Credit one hour.
+No credit.
 Prerequisite, MS-66.
-S 8.

 MS-68.
 Fourth term.
-Advanced ROTC, Veterinary Corps.
+Advanced ROTC - Veterinary Corps.
 Fourth year, spring term.
-Credit one hour.
+No credit.
 Prerequisite, MS-67.
-S 8.

-Additional information on these courses in Veterinary Military Science is given in the Announcement of the Independent Divisions and Departments.
+Additional information on these courses in Veterinary Military Science is given in the Announcement of the Independent Departments.